jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `getattr` and `setattr` operations from compute nodes to each MDT.
-We can see that the getattr rate is steady, but the setattr has large spikes.
+We can see that the getattr rate is consistent, but the setattr has large spikes.
 These rates indicate the frequency of querying and modifying file attributes, such as file ownership, access rights and timestamps.
 There rates may be elevated rates for example due to creation of temporary files.
 \label{fig:total-mdt-3}